 In Africa, the second largest continent, the savanna covers almost half – about five million square miles – and is home to the largest diversity of hoofed animals in the world, and the fierce predators that follow them.
+Now you don’t have to travel all the way to Africa to experience the majesty of the savanna – you can enjoy it all at the Zoo’s African Savanna exhibit.

 Lions’ Hill features heated concrete, cool grottos, and atop the hill, perfect rock perches mighty enough for the king of beasts – two males, two females.
 Floor-to-ceiling windows bring guests nose-to-nose with the piercing golden eyes of these magnificent predators with the Wasatch Mountains serving as a picturesque backdrop.
 The lion demonstration area is presented by the Les Schwab Tire Centers.